arnorhs/spurt/README.md

 # spurt

-A super simple function to loop over items accepting a callback, so asynchronous callbacks will be executed in order.
+A function to iterate over items with asynchronous calls synchronously.

 ### Usage: